-There is a significant amount of paperwork that must be done for each patient, even if no shots are received.
+There is a significant amount of paperwork that must be done for each patient, even if there are no immunizations received.
 Each record is screened completely.
-Sometimes, it takes more than one corpsman to care for a patient at a time, e.g. children.
-Wait times are decreased when patients save their questions for their number to be called, allowing for a constant flow to the front corpsman.
-On the average, each patient takes 10 minutes from the time their number is called, if all necessary documentation is present.
+Sometimes, it takes more than one corpsman to care for a patient at a time (e.g., infants and children).
+Wait times are decreased when patients save their questions for their number to be called and appointment time, allowing for a constant flow to the front desk staff.
+On average, it takes 15 minutes from the time a patient's number is called to administration of vaccine(s), and that is in the case that all necessary documentation is present.

 When will I need my next shots?

-After receiving service in the clinic, you will always be told when to return.
-Active duty have a schedule to follow that remains constant during their service.
-Command sponsored dependents and school-aged children have simple requirements that can be provided to you in writing from the clinic.
+After receiving service in the clinic, you will be told when to return if necessary.
+If it is a vaccination series, the clinic will provide you with a reminder card informing you of when the next vaccine is due.
+Active-duty members have a schedule to follow that remains constant during their service.
+Command sponsored dependents and school-age children have simple requirements that can be provided to you in writing from the clinic.

-How do I get a new "shot card?"
+How do I get a new CDC COVID-19 card?

-Can I have someone look at my child’s record?
+Can I have someone review my record and my child’s record?

 Can I have a friend bring in my child?

 In the event you do not have the ability to provide care for your child due to absence, you can obtain an “IN LOCO PARENTIS” or “Power of Attorney” in the name of the child for a guardian.
-This documentation must be presented at time of service, and should be put into the medical record as well.
+This documentation must be presented at time of service and should be placed into the medical record as well.